We're building Sawy. Be first in line at launch.EARLY ACCESS · Q3 2026Join waitlist →

 Try an AI Virtual Receptionist Free

 Sawy sets up your AI virtual receptionist in under 5 minutes.
-Answer every call, book appointments, and capture leads — no code, no contracts.
+Answer every call, book appointments, and capture leads — planned no-code setup.

 Frequently Asked Questions